garrandall/popular-music-data/tracks/fired-up--funky-green-dogs.md

 You got me fired up, fired up
 You got me so

-When i see you, make me lose all control
+When I see you, make me lose all control
 Like a fire burning deep in my soul, yeah
-And when i feel you it feels like i'm in heaven
+And when I feel you it feels like i'm in heaven
 It goes on forever like a dime on a roll
-And when i hear you calling it's like heaven
+And when I hear you calling it's like heaven
-I'll wait here forever till i'm out of the cold, yeah And when i hear you calling i'm in heaven
+I'll wait here forever till i'm out of the cold, yeah And when I hear you calling i'm in heaven
-We'll be there together, no i won't be alone
+We'll be there together, no I won't be alone

 You got me fired up, fired up
 You got me so